openmodels/spawning-dataset/README.md

  - Natural Earth: The shapefiles under `inputs/shapefiles/ne_10m_admin_0_countries` and `inputs/shapefiles/ne_50m_coastline` where made by Natural Earth (public domain).

  - SCRFA: The file `inputs/scrfa.csv` and the summarized dataset `inputs/spawning-records.csv` contains information derived from the SCRFA Aggregations Database (https://www.scrfa.org/database/).

+ - Knolls and seamounts in the world ocean: Some shapefiles in `inputs/shapefiles` are extracted from Yesson et al. (2011) (CC-BY-3.0)

+   Yesson, Chris; Clark, M R; Taylor, M; Rogers, A D (2011): Knolls and seamounts in the world ocean - links to shape, kml and data files.
+PANGAEA, https://doi.org/10.1594/PANGAEA.757563,